kenwals/BoWood-Audio/README.md

 1. Go to the GitHub website and log in.
 2. Open <https://github.com/kenwals/bowood-audio>
-3. In the top right-hand corner you will see a fork button, click on this **Fork button**.
+3. In the top right-hand corner, you will see a fork button, click on this **Fork button**.
 4. This will create a copy of the BoWood Audio repository in your Github account.
 5. Run the project locally and make your required changes.
 6. You can push these changes to your repository.
 7. Once you're finished making changes you can locate the **New Pull Request** button just above the file listing in the original repository (<https://github.com/kenwals/bowood-audio>).
 8. Your pull request will be reviewed and if approved, it will be merged into the main version of the BoWood Audio repository at a future date.

-more detailed instructions available [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)
+more detailed instructions are available [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)

 ## Credits